-Provider: In-Network Provider: Out-of-Network Payment: You pay \$25 Copayment per visit.
+Provider: In-Network Provider: Out-of-Network Payment: You pay \$20 Copayment per visit.
 Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
+Lingit.
+40 sigita non Olaimant Lifeting a

 Limit: 10 visits per Claimant Lifetime